andresoviedo/google-drive-ftp-adapter/README.md

 (f) fixed, (i) improved, (n) new feature

 - v1.2.1 (12/12/2015)
- - (n) Hack to force cache to rebuild folder info (in ftp type "dir" 3 times)
+ - (n) "Hack" to force cache to refetch folder info (refresh folder or type "dir" 3 times in ftp)
  - (i) Updated to latest version 1.20.0 of google-api-services-drive.jar
  - (f) Removed not used permissions for the google authorization.
 Now only DRIVE & DRIVE_METADATA used
 - v1.2.0 (10/10/2015)